Taiwan votes on lower voting age, mayors, city councils - NewsBreak

 Taiwan votes on lower voting age, mayors, city councils

-TAIPEI, Taiwan — (AP) — Voters headed to the polls across Taiwan in a closely watched local election Saturday that will determine the strength of the island's major political parties ahead of the 2024 presidential election.
+TAIPEI, Taiwan — (AP) — Lingering concerns about the threat posed by its giant neighbor China took a backseat in Taiwan's closely watched local elections on Saturday as voters focused on other pressing issues closer to home such as air pollution and bad traffic.

-Taiwanese citizens will be picking their mayors, city council members and other local leaders in all 13 counties and in nine cities.
+Taiwanese were picking their mayors, city council members and other local leaders in all 13 counties and in nine cities.
 There's also a referendum to lower the voting age from 20 to 18.
-Polls opened at 8 a.m.
-(0000GMT) Saturday.

 While international observers and the ruling party have attempted to link the elections to the long-term existential threat that is Taiwan's neighbor, many local experts do not think China has a large role to play this time around.

-“The international society have raised the stakes too high.
+“The international community has raised the stakes too high.
 They’ve raised a local election to this international level, and Taiwan’s survival,” said Yeh-lih Wang, a political science professor at National Taiwan University.

-President Tsai Ing-wen also came out early Saturday morning to cast her vote, catching many voters by surprise as her security and entourage swept through the school.
-She then urged people across Taiwan to cast their votes.

 During campaigning, there were few mentions of the large-scale military exercises targeting Taiwan that China held in August in reaction to U.S. House Speaker Nancy Pelosi’s visit.